ictnlp/BoN-NAT/README.md

 Reinforce-NAT
 ------------------
 We also implement Reinforce-NAT (line 1294-1390) described in the paper [Retrieving Sequential Information for Non-Autoregressive Neural Machine Translation](https://arxiv.org/abs/1906.09444 "Retrieving Sequential Information for Non-Autoregressive Neural Machine Translation").
-See [RSI-NAT](https://github.com/ictnlp/RSI-NAT "RSI-NAT") for the usuage.
+See [RSI-NAT](https://github.com/ictnlp/RSI-NAT "RSI-NAT") for the usage.

 Citation
 ------------------